zsnyder21/NeuralCryptography/README.md

 |<img src="./img/Plots/LevenshteinDistanceBlack.png"> | <img src="./img/Plots/LevenshteinDistanceWhite.png"> | <img src="./img/Plots/LevenshteinDistanceRandom.png">|
 |<img src="./img/Plots/LevenshteinRatioBlack.png"> | <img src="./img/Plots/LevenshteinRatioWhite.png"> | <img src="./img/Plots/LevenshteinRatioRandom.png">|

-We can see that the ratio starts to sharply descend as we near 20-25% image corruption for random pixels, suggesting that images corrupted beyond this point may not be able to have text decoded to an intelligible state via this neural net.
-The plot of
-Levenshtein distance also supports this tipping point.
+We can see that the Levenshtein ratio starts to sharply descend as we near 20-25% image corruption for random pixels, suggesting that images corrupted beyond this point may not be able to have text decoded to an intelligible state via this neural net.
+The plot of Levenshtein distance also supports this tipping point.

 As I briefly mentioned earlier, corrupting entirely with white pixels leaves us far worse off than random or black pixels.
 This is because the entire image tends towards a constant color.
 Black is an exception to this rule because the